top of page

 He stood slowly and dusted himself off.
 Beyond the limits of the cell, the prison corridor was quiet, sustained in an eerie stillness.
 Everything appeared exactly as it did in the previous dream.
 His heart beat a few pulses faster.
 He tried to make sense of what was happening to him.
 What was happening to him?

 Returning his focus back to the cell, he remembered that he wasn’t alone.
-The teenage boy was still there, slumped into the corner in an uncomfortable-looking position.
+The boy was still there, slumped into the corner in an uncomfortable-looking position.
 He looked even more fragile now, asleep and vulnerable.

 Above where he slept was an opening in the wall, a narrow gap just wide enough for Xander to poke his head through.
 He stepped carefully around the sleeping boy, then peered outside.